Getting started

 Create a workflow

-To create a workflow, use theUnstructuredClient
+To create a workflow, use theUnstructuredClient object’s workflows.create_workflow function (for the Python SDK) or

-method to call the /workflows
+the POST method to call the /workflows endpoint (for curl or Postman).

-object (for the Python SDK) or
+In the CreateWorkflow object (for the Python SDK) or

-the request body (for curl
+the request body (for curl or Postman),

 specify the settings for the workflow.
 For the specific settings to include, see